EchterAlsFake/VidFetch_Discord_Bot/README.md

 ## Status: X
 # [Invite Link](https://discord.com/oauth2/authorize?client_id=1093631510428516434&permissions=2147486720&scope=bot)

+# Anouncement:

+#### This project is closed.
+Nobody used the bot in the last two months and all the ressources for hosting, developing etc. are not worth it.
+#### I will still update the Bot and push new releases, but I will compile the python to binary and you can host the bot by yourself, when you need it.
+#### Thanks :)

 # What is it?

 Vid Fetch Bot is a Discord Bot, which downloads YouTube Videos and sends them back to the